Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Introduction

 \begin{example} Each cobordism class in $\Omega^{\SO}_4\cong \bZ \{[\cp^2]\}$ admits a psc representative.
 Therefore, in order to find a counterexample, one needs a $1$-connected $M^4$ which is not spin and does not admit a psc metric.

-Now a $4$-dimensional K\"ahler manifold $M$ with $b_2^+(M) \geq 2$ does not have a psc metric, by a result of Taubes \cite{Taubes}, combined with e.g. \cite[Corollary 5.18]{Morgan}.
+A $4$-dimensional K\"ahler manifold $M$ with $b_2^+(M) \geq 2$ does not have a psc metric, by a result of Taubes \cite{Taubes}, combined with e.g. \cite[Corollary 5.18]{Morgan}.

 Examples of such K\"ahler manifolds which are $1$-connected and non-spin are easy to find: a degree $d$ algebraic hypersurface $X_d \subset \cp^3$ is $1$-connected by the Lefschetz hyperplane theorem, and its characteristic numbers can be calculated by a classical method \cite{Milnor4}.
-If $d \geq 5$ is odd, $X_d$ is nonspin and has $b_2^+(X_d)\geq 2$. \end{example}
+The outcome is that for $d \geq 5$ is odd, $X_d$ is nonspin and has $b_2^+(X_d)\geq 2$. \end{example}

 Let us now turn, finally, to the main aim of this note, that is $\pi_0(\Riem^+ (M))$.
 There are examples of $4$-manifolds with ``exotic'' $\pi_0 (\Riem^+ (\_))$.
 For instance, the following is proven in \cite[\S 5]{Ruberman}.